 Installing models in Google Drive

 After running the notebook for the first time, you should see the folder AI_PICS > models created in your Google Drive.
-The folder structure inside this folder mirror AUTOMATIC1111‘s and is designed to share models with other notebooks from this site.
+The folder structure inside this folder mirrors AUTOMATIC1111‘s and is designed to share models with:

 Put your model files in the corresponding folder.
 For example,